jlpteaching/dinocpu/README.md

     - `cpu-tests/`: Tests the full CPU design. **You may want to add additional tests here in future labs.
 Feel free to modify, but do not submit!**
     - `grading/`: The tests that will be run on Gradescope.
 Note: these won't work unless you are running inside the Gradescope docker container.
 They should match the tests in `components` and `cpu-tests`. **Do not modify.** (You *can* modify, but it will be ignored when uploading to Gradescope.)

+The `documentation` directory contains some documentation on [the design of the DINO CPU](documentation/overview.md) as well as an [introduction to the Chisel constructs required for the DINO CPU](documentation/chisel-notes/overview.md).

+# DINO CPU-based assignments

+The `assignments` directory contains some assignments that we have used at UC Davis with the DINO CPU.
+- [Assignment 1](assignments/assignment-1.md): Introduction assignment which begins the design of the DINO CPU with implementing the R-type instructions only.
+- [Assignment 2](assignments/assignment-2.md): A full implementation of a single-cycle RISC-V CPU.
+This assignment walks students through each type of RISC-V instruction.
+- [Assignment 3](assignments/assignment-3.md): Pipelining.
+This assignment extends assignment 2 to a pipelined RISC-V design.
+- [Assignment 4](assignments/assignment-4.md): Adding a branch predictor.
+In this assignment, students implement two different branch predictors and compare their performance.

 # How to run

 There are three primary ways to interact with the DINO CPU code.